Brock “The Rock” Callahan

 — Brock Callahan

-One of the best, and also one of the very last P.I. writers to have truly written for the pulps (he wrote over 300 short stories for them), William Campbell Gault created ex-LA Rams guard turned Beverly Hills private eye BROCK “THE ROCK” CALLAHAN.
-One of the first of the compassionate eyes, Brock was also one of first eyes to have a steady girlfriend (whom he later marries, in the 1984 comeback, The Bad Samaritan).
+One of the best, and also one of the very last P.I. writers to have written for the pulps (he wrote over 300 short stories for them), William Campbell Gault was best known for creating ex-LA Rams guard turned Beverly Hills private eye BROCK “THE ROCK” CALLAHAN.
+Brock was one of the first of the so-called “compassionate” eyes, and also one of first eyes to have a steady girlfriend, successful interior decorator Jan Bonnet.

-In fact, Brock was in many ways the perfect private eye for the “good old days” of the 1950s: a clean-cut, athletic, white middle class guy with a swell girlfriend and suitably ambitious professional aspirations; generally optimistic and a firm believer, for the most part, in the decency of other people — in short, the very antithesis of the dark, violent and cynical Mike Hammer.
+In fact, Brock was in many ways the perfect private eye for the “good old days” of the 1950s.
+Born in Long Beach, and the son of a policeman who was killed in the line of duty, Brock weighs in at 220 or so, and is over six-foot-tall; a clean-cut, athletic, white, middle class guy with a swell girlfriend and suitably ambitious professional aspirations.
+He’s generally optimistic and a firm believer, for the most part, in the decency of other people — in short, the very antithesis of the dark, violent and cynical Mike Hammer.

-In 1982’s The Cana Diversion, Brock tries to help out another Gault gumshoe, the troubled Joe Puma, who had his own series back in the fifties and sixties.
+Brock went on to appear in six more novels, one of the great comebacks of the Shamus Game.
+Of particular note is 1982’s The CANA Diversion, which finds Brock trying to help out another Gault gumshoe, the troubled Joe Puma, who had appeared in his own series of stories and novels back in the fifties and sixties.

 TRIVIA